coyove/sc45/readme.md

 (pre-setup 10 "debug-topic")
 ...
 (turn-on-flag1 #f)
+(turn-on-flag2 true)
 ```
-but from where?
-There are 2 options available, depends on what you wrote in `func init()`:
+But from where?
+There are 2 options available, depends on what you want:
 ```
 // 1.
 If your server has debug/pprof enabled:
 func init() {
     it := scmbed.New()
     ...
     it.InjectDebugREPLIntopprof("Title")

-    // Now navigate to http://.../debug/pprof/repl to enter the commands }
+    // Navigate to http://.../debug/pprof/repl to use the REPL }

 // 2.
 If you can access to the working directory where your server is running in: